 The Ontario Hawking Club (OHC) was founded in 1984 by a small group of dedicated falconers.
 Their goals in establishing the OHC were to protect and preserve the art of falconry in Ontario by:

 - Providing communication and interaction between falconers

 - Promoting high standards of practice and ethics with hunting birds of prey

-- Working with the government and other organizations to promote the recognition of falconry as a legitimate field sport
+- Working with the government and other organizations to promote the recognition of hunting with birds of prey as a legitimate field sport

 - Encouraging the conservation of birds of prey based on biologically sound management practices

 The OHC Today The focus of The Ontario Hawking Club is the use of raptors for hunting.

 If you are interested in raptors but not interested in hunting with them, there are several facilities in Ontario that offer interesting, educational opportunities to observe, and perhaps even hold on a glove, a bird of prey.

 Mountsberg Conservation Area https://www.conservationhalton.ca/mountsbergraptorcentre

 Luther Marsh Outdoors Day – held the third weekend of September annually http://www.youthoutdoorsday.com/